CiscoDevNet/sastre-ansible/cisco/sastre/README.md

-# Ansible Collection - cisco.sdwan
+# Ansible Collection - cisco.sastre

 Documentation for the collection.